QuTech-Delft/cQASM-spec/WIP.md

  - the `global` keyword indicates that the variable should be declared in the global scope rather than the current scope;
- - the `static` keyword indicates that the variable should be bound to statically allocated program memory rather than the current stack frame;
+ - the `static` keyword indicates that the variable should be bound to statically allocated program memory rather than the current stack frame (if any), *and* that the initializing expression (if any) must be statically evaluable;
  - the `primitive` keyword indicates that the variable refers to a physical resource on the target, that the compiler should recognize by name or by means of annotations;